NoFishLikeIan/read-this/README.md

 - [ ] An introduction to manifolds - ,_Great book on manifolds math, with a focus on Riemann structures and Machine Learning applications_

-- [ ] Purely functional data structures - _Following the magic of the lecture slides afromentioned, it is time to figure out how the fuck can you encode data structures with fuctions!
+- [ ] Purely functional data structures - _Following the magic of the lecture slides aforementioned, it is time to figure out how the fuck can you encode data structures with fuctions!
 Did the closure..._

 ### Podcasts